JJ Act Project

 Review of J.J.
 Act Institutions in Karnataka.

-An empirical report on the status of implementation of the JJ Act in Karnataka, the committee surveyed observation homes in Karnataka and also obtained information through RTI on working of the institutions such as Observation Homes, Juvenile Justice Boards, Special Homes etc. The findings highlight the poor state of affairs in terms of implementing the basic provisions of the JJ Act.
+An empirical report was prepared on the status of implementation of the JJ Act in Karnataka.
+The committee surveyed observation homes in Karnataka and also obtained information through RTI on working of the institutions such as Observation Homes, Juvenile Justice Boards, Special Homes etc. The findings highlight the poor state of affairs in terms of implementing the basic provisions of the JJ Act.
 These two volumes of reports were submitted to the High Court of Karnataka.

 Legal Aid Center

 LSC set up another center at Ramanagaram District near Bangalore in association with Shakthi Kendra, an NGO.
-LSC made as many as 20 trips in an Academic Year to Ramanagaram Center!
-The Ramanagaram center is no more functional as the NGO with which LSC tied up had dissolved, however the Committee presently has been negotiating with other stakeholders for a possible tie up.
+LSC made as many as 20 trips in a Year to the center.
+The Ramanagaram center is no more functional as the NGO with which LSC had tied up dissolved.
+However, the Committee presently has been negotiating with other stakeholders for a possible tie up.